agsight

 defining my audience

-An early-stage grower building a specialty crop farm with a sustainability mindset, interested in tech but limited by capital and unsure where to start.
+Early-stage grower building a specialty crop farm with sustainability goals, interested in technology but limited by capital and uncertain where to start.

 challenges

-• Overwhelmed by the number of agtech options, most of which seem geared toward large-scale operations.
+• Overwhelmed by agtech options geared toward large-scale operations.

-• Wants tools that grow with their business, but many products lock them into high upfront costs or complex infrastructure.
+• Most products lock them into high upfront costs or infrastructure incompatible with small farms.

-• A flexible solution with a low barrier to entry: something affordable now, but capable of expanding.
+• A flexible solution with a low barrier to entry.

 • Clear evidence of how insights improve yield, reduce waste, or drive ROI, without requiring sensors, drones, or complicated tech stacks.